ejseqera/showcase/demo/docs/005_launching_pipelines.md

 /// details | Advanced
         type: info

 Adding a new pipeline is relatively simple and can be included as part of the demonstration.
-See the [Adding a pipeline](./006_adding_a_pipeline.md) section.
+See the [Adding a Pipeline](./006_adding_a_pipeline.md) section.
 ///

 ## Launch the nf-core/rnaseq pipeline

 ### 1. Go to Launchpad

-Navigate to the Launchpad in the `seqeralabs/showcase` Workspace and select `Launch` next to the `nf-core-rnaseq` pipeline to open the launch form.
+Navigate to the Launchpad in the `seqeralabs/showcase` Workspace and select **Launch** next to the `nf-core-rnaseq` pipeline to open the launch form.

 /// details | Click to show animation